marcusskinner/LING-L545/05_Project/README.md

 # Project

 The project utilizes graph convolutional neural networks to predict the price total on a receipt.
 Several graph convolutions were tested, each resulting in different precision scores.
 The performance of different graph convolutions can be seen in the table below.
+The CORD dataset was used for training and testing.

 | Convolution | Precision |
 | ----------- | ----------- |